 - The payment obligations are for repaying payouts

-- Happens if your lease agreement changes
+- What happens if your lease agreement changes

 - The requirements are if you have roommates

 If you do not understand these important topics, ask the service provider for clarification before you sign.
 And keep in mind that your new landlord may not understand the agreement as well as the actual provider.
 It is much better to get the information you need from the original source.

 Security deposit alternatives work by ensuring to your landlord that you’ll meet your deposit obligations.
 Like a co-signer, they are taking a risk for you.
 If you cause damage or miss rent, they guarantee to the landlord that they’ll get their money.
 If you cause damage, they pay your landlord the requested damage balance for you.
 And then, you are obligated to the service to pay them back.
 They can use legal means to obtain the money if needed.